ipfs/js-ipfs/docs/BROWSERS.md

 ## Best Practices

-- Configure nodes for using self-hosted `*-star` signaling and transport service.
+- Configure nodes for using self-hosted `*-star` signalling and transport service.
 When in doubt, use WebSockets ones.
-- Run your own instance of `*-star` signaling service.
+- Run your own instance of `*-star` signalling service.
   The default ones are under high load and should be used only for tests and development.
 - Make sure content added to js-ipfs running in the browser is persisted/cached somewhere on regular IPFS daemon
   - Manually `pin` or preload CIDs of interest with `refs -r` beforehand.